microsoft/trident/dev-docs/allowed-operations.md

    - `Staging`: Trident is finalizing the ongoing servicing.
    - `Staged`: Servicing has been staged, i.e., the updated runtime OS image has been deployed onto block devices.
-   - `Finalizing`: Trident is finalizing the ongoing servicing.
    - `Finalized`: Servicing has been finalized i.e., UEFI variables have been set, so that firmware boots from the updated runtime OS image after reboot.
    - `AbUpdateFailed`: Servicing of type AbUpdate has failed.